2 Material accounting policies and critical accounting estimate and judgments

 (b) Recent accounting pronouncements:

-Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+For the year ended March 31, 2025, MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Company w.e.f.
+April 1, 2024.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statements.

 (c) Property, plant and equipment

-Expenditure incurred on assets which are not ready for their intended use comprising direct cost, related incidental expenses and attributable borrowing cost are disclosed under capital work-in-progress.
+Expenditure incurred on assets which are not ready for their intended use comprising direct cost, related incidental expenses and attributable borrowing cost are disclosed under Capital Work-in-Progress.

 Depreciation methods, estimated useful life and residual value

-Depreciation is provided to the extent of depreciable amount on Straight Line Method (SLM) based on useful life of the following class of assets as prescribed in Part C of Schedule II to the Companies Act, 2013 except in case of motor vehicles where the estimated useful life has been considered as five years based on a technical evaluation by the management.
+useful life of the following class of assets as prescribed in Part C of Schedule II to the Companies Act, 2013 except in case of motor vehicles where the estimated useful life has been considered as five years based on a technical evaluation by the management.

 Estimated useful life, residual values and depreciation methods are reviewed annually, taking into account commercial and technological obsolescence as well as normal wear and tear and adjusted prospectively, if appropriate.

-(e) Lease
+(d) Lease

 The Company is the lessee

-(f) Impairment of non-financial assets
+(e) Impairment of non-financial assets

 Assets which are subject to depreciation or amortisation are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
-The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
-For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (cash-generating units).
+An impairment loss is recognised for the amount by which the asset’s carrying amount exceeds its recoverable amount.
+The recoverable amount is the higher of an asset’s fair value less costs of disposal and value in use.
+For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (cash¬ generating units).
 Non-financial assets that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period.

-(g) Trade receivable
+(f) Trade receivable

-A receivable represents the Company's right to an amount of consideration that is unconditional i.e. only the passage of time is required before payment of consideration is due and the amount is billable.
+Trade receivable represents the Company’s right to an amount of consideration that is unconditional i.e. only the passage of time is required before payment of consideration is due and the amount is billable.

-(h) Financial instruments
+(g) Financial instruments

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instruments of another entity.